PG1960714244/Soldier-crabs/README.md

 This code is licensed under the MIT License

 Intended for non-commercial academic research.
 For commercial licensing, contact the corresponding author.

+The dataset was acquired through privately funded fieldwork and is not publicly available in full.
+For access requests, please contact the author at: 18579897701@163.com